DOP, IGP, DOC — these letters are often found on the label of your favorite Italian food and drink, but what are they? Read on,amici.

-Acronyms like IGP and DOP show that the product — be it pecorino or prosciutto — is legally guaranteed to be "authentic," or made in the original town or region with real ingredients.
+Acronyms like IGP and DOP show that the product — be it pecorino or prosciutto — is legally guaranteed by the European Union to be "authentic," or made in the original town or region with real ingredients.
 (In other words: Parmigiano Reggiano DOP promises that there are no wood chips in "Parmesan cheese" allowed.)
 For example:

 Indicazione Geografica Protetta (Indication of Geographic Protection)

 The IGP label shows that the quality or reputation of your food or condiment is linked to the place or region where it is produced, processed, or prepared.